Adventure Mobility Program

 - identify and characterize impacts of environmental change on environment and society;

 - identify and analyse policy mechanisms and responses that directly or indirectly contribute – in positive or negative ways- to environmental change.

 - Open to all persons above the age of 18 years old.
-High school graduates also eligible to enroll as well as univeristy students of bachelor and high degree levels
+High school graduates also eligible to enrol as well as university students of bachelor and high degree levels

 - GPA of 2.5 or higher

 - Disciplinary Clearance form or references of good standing from your home institution must be submitted in the application process with other supporting documents.

 - Accomodation and housing is located in Shanghai at Tongji Guesthouse in a twin share room.
 Songle rooms are also available at an extra cost.

 - Accomodation outside Shanghai during field trips and excursions will be at hotels also twin share.
 All housing is included in the program fee during the program dates.

 Total cost of the program is $4200.
 Secure your place in the program for $700.
 The remainder of the program fee is required in 2 payment installations.
 1st payment 6 weeks after deposit payment and final payment no later than 4 weeks before program start date.
 Early bird discounts and “Bring a Buddy” discounts available.
 Talk to our team!

 Assistance of official documentation will be provided for visa application either by post or email.
 To apply for visas you must have at least 6 months validity on your passport as well as minimum of 2 empty pages.